danfuzz/samizdat/doc/samizdat-0.md

 argumentSpecs ::= name+ doubleColon ;
 # result: @[@"type"=@"argumentSpecs" @"value"=<listlet of names>]

-call ::= expression openParen expressionList closeParen;
+callExpression ::= expression openParen expressionList closeParen;
 # result: @[@"type"=@"call"
 #           @"value"=@[@"function"=<expression> @"arguments"=<expr list>]]

+ifExpression ::= if (expression expression)+ expression? ;
+# result: @[@"type"=@"if" @"value"=<listlet of expressions>]
+# Note: The first expression of each pair is a condition to evaluate, and
+#   the second is a function to call if the condition is true.
+And odd
+#   expression at the end is an "else" function.

 Library Bindings